usaid-cs/yesterday-i-learned/random.md

 - [Drug catapults really exist in Mexico](http://www.atlasobscura.com/articles/drug-catapult-us-mexico-border).
 - [US courts of appeals](https://en.wikipedia.org/wiki/United_States_courts_of_appeals) are organised into 13 "circuits", which, as far as I can tell, just areas.
 First Circuit is the least populous (hence least influential), and Ninth Circuit is the most populous (hence most influential).
 - ["Straight" means cards in sequence](http://www.pokerstars.net/poker/).
 "Flush" means same suit.
 "Full house" is just a special case of "three of a kind", where the remaining two cards are the same rank.
-- Binary search [is](http://stackoverflow.com/questions/3581528/how-is-the-square-root-function-implemented) the most simple way to implement `sqrt` without a library function.
-Given `n`, start from `n/2`, and return when results converge.
 - Some parents prefer to be called "mum", while others prefer to be called "dad".
 [Children of non-binary parents](https://theyismypronoun.wordpress.com/2015/08/21/beyond-mummy-or-daddy-names-for-non-binary-parents/) should issue trigger warnings, lest they get sued by their own parents by calling them by their first names, which is rude, or 'parent', which is not their preferred terminology.
 - [RSPs do not have tax exemptions.
 RRSPs do.](http://www.differencebetween.net/business/difference-between-rsp-and-rrsp/)
 - [Kids typically cannot recognise themselves in the mirror until 3.](https://www.theatlantic.com/science/archive/2017/02/what-do-animals-see-in-the-mirror/516348/?single_page=true)